Sérgio Trindade

 Sérgio Campos Trindade (14 December 1940 — 18 March 2020) was a Brazilian chemical engineer and researcher, specialist in renewable energies and consultant in sustainable business.
 Trindade was the coordinating lead author for a chapter of an Intergovernmental Panel on Climate Change (IPCC) report, Methodological and Technical Issues in Technology Transfer (2000); the IPCC as an organization won the 2007 Nobel Peace Prize as a result of its contributors' work.
+Sérgio died on March 18, 2020, in New York City, New York of complications from COVID-19.
+He was 79 years old.